ruslo/CGold/docs/tutorials/cmake-sources/subdirectories.rst

 Binary tree
 -----------

-Same structure will be replicated in :ref:`binary tree <binary tree>`.
+Same structure will be replicated in a :ref:`binary tree <binary tree>`.
 Information can be taken from ``CMAKE_BINARY_DIR`` (see :ref:`-B <-B>`) and ``CMAKE_CURRENT_BINARY_DIR`` variables: